allproxy/allproxy/README.md

 4. Click **Add**.
 5. Click **Save**.

-## Forward Proxy
+## Capture HTTP Browser Messages
-This section illustrates how to record HTTP messages that originate from your frontend application.
-The forward proxy only supports HTTP.
-However, the reverse proxy feature can be used for HTTPS messages.
+This section illustrates how to capture HTTP messages that are sent by your frontend application.
+Currently, only HTTP is supports.

-Only two steps are required to setup the forward proxy:
+Only two steps are required to setup the proxy:
-1. Add a *path* for each HTTP request URI you would like to have recorded by the Middleman Proxy.
+1. *Configure URL Paths* - Add a *path* for each HTTP request URI you would like to have recorded by the Middleman Proxy.
-2. Configure your browser to proxy all HTTP requests to the Middleman Proxy.
+2. *Configure MacOS, Linux, or Windows Proxy* - Configure your browser to proxy all HTTP requests to the Middleman Proxy.

-### Forward Proxy Paths for Recording HTTP Messages
+### Configure URL Paths
-To record HTTP requests go to the Dashboard settings (click gear icon in the upper right corner), and add one or more *paths* matching the HTTP requests you'd like to record, as shown below.
+To record HTTP requests, go to the Dashboard settings (click the gear icon in the upper right corner), and add one or more *paths* matching the HTTP requests you'd like to record, as shown below.
 ![ ](https://github.com/davechri/middleman-proxy/blob/master/images/middleman-forward-proxy-settings.png)

-### Setting up a Forward Proxy on MacOS
+### Configure MacOS Proxy
 To setup your Chrome browser on MacOS to proxy all HTTP requests through the Middleman proxy:
 1. Select **Preferences** from the **Chrome** menu.
 2. Search for *proxy*.